fluxninja/aperture/docs/content/get-started/integrations/auto-scale/kubernetes/kubernetes.md

 ## Installation

-To get started with auto-scaling in Kubernetes, [install Aperture Agent](get-started/installation/agent/kubernetes/daemonset) on your Kubernetes cluster.
-The Agent needs certain permissions in order to discover scalable resources and perform auto-scale.
+To get started with auto scaling in Kubernetes, [install Aperture Agent](get-started/installation/agent/kubernetes/daemonset) on your Kubernetes cluster.
+The Agent needs certain permissions to discover scalable resources and perform auto scale.
 The default installation mode via the Aperture Operator should take care of creating the necessary roles and permissions for Aperture Agent.

 ## Preview Discovered Control Points